TAMU-CSCE435-Pearce/Project/Report.md

 ## 2a.
 Communication Method
 Our team's primary method of communication will be GroupMe with Slack as a secondary method.

+## 2b.
+Brief project description (what algorithms will you be comparing and on what architectures)
+Each of the selected sort algorithms, Bubble, Merge, Quick, & Sample will be run in parallel using MPI and CUDA separately.

 ## 2c.
-Brief project description (what algorithms will you be comparing and on what architectures)
-Each of the following three algorithms will be run in parallel using MPI and CUDA.
+Pseudocode for each parallel algorithm
+- For MPI programs, include MPI calls you will use to coordinate between processes
+- For CUDA programs, indicate which computation will be performed in a CUDA kernel, and where you will transfer data to/from GPU

 ### Algorithm 1: Bubble Sort